-Preventing goods being damaged while in transit from China or to wholesale customers can be difficult because we obviously don’t use bubble wrap.
+Preventing goods from being damaged while in transit from China or to wholesale customers can be difficult because we obviously don’t use bubble wrap.
 Most of our packaging is re-used from suppliers and even packaging that wholesale customers have returned.

 TB: We make it easy for shops to source products with ethical production processes guaranteed.

 TB: Most of our products are our own brand as then we have more control over the ethics of the production process.
-We choose factories based on their willingness to comply with our strict plastic free requirements.
+We choose factories based on their willingness to comply with our strict plastic-free requirements.

 MT: What advice would you give to someone thinking about joining a zero-waste lifestyle?

 TB: Focus on reducing your waste rather than eliminating it.
 Take baby steps and focus on one part of your lifestyle at a time.
 Don’t become overwhelmed, have patience and enjoy the process of adopting more sustainable habits.